 If the pursuit is confined within the Village limits, radio communications will be conducted on the primary channel unless instructed otherwise by a supervisor or communications dispatcher.
-If the pursuit leaves the jurisdiction of this department or such is imminent, involved units may, at the direction of dispatch, switch radio communications to an emergency channel most accessible by participating agencies and units.
+If the pursuit leaves the jurisdiction of this department or such is imminent, involved units should, whenever available, switch radio communications to an emergency channel most accessible by participating agencies and units.